 The presence of odours can reflect negatively on your facility.

-Odours from washrooms, cafeterias, stale air and more are primary complaint drivers for facility managers and people quickly form an impression of your hygiene based on odour levels.
+Odours from bathrooms, lunch rooms, stale air and more are primary complaint drivers for building managers.

 Experts agree that the flu virus is mainly spread through airborne droplets.